bparanj/crystal/electronics/components/battery.md

 5. Technical Reviews or Guides: Some websites and forums publish detailed reviews and performance tests, particularly for popular batteries (like Li-Ion cells), which may indicate real-world current limits.

-By consulting these sources, you can get accurate information about the battery's maximum current capabilities.
+these sources give you accurate information about the battery's maximum current capabilities.

 TAG